 And if you can’t give love you can’t receive love, no matter how much someone tries to give it to you.

 Yesterday was a beautiful sunny winters day in Cape Town.
 The best kind.
 Light breeze, blue sky, perfect view of Table Mountain.
-I sat in the sun with one of my dearest friends, painted my nails red and smoked a joint.
-Yes, I smoke weed from time to time, shock horror.
+I sat on my balcony with one of my dearest friends, painted my nails red, breathed in deeply and felt the warm embrace of the sunshine on my skin.

 And just like that life is good again.
 Love is all around.
 Don’t forget to really, truly, fully live, in every moment.